The Entrepreneurial Myth (E-Myth) has had a profound cost in America – in lost resources, lost opportunities, and wasted lives.

 The remainder of the book consists of suggestions for building a small business that works.

-The primary goal should be to build your business so that it will provide consistent customer value no matter who is providing the work.
-The key is to develop an operations manual that defines the procedures that produce consistent results.
+As a business owner, the primary goal should be to build your business so that it will provide consistent customer value no matter who is providing the work.
+It is key to develop an operations manual that defines the procedures that produce consistent results.

 “Prepare your business so that you can turn it into a franchise.”

 The author shares the story of Ray Kroc and the McDonalds brothers.
-The world has many restaurants that serve simple hamburgers and fries.
+As we all know, the world has many restaurants that serve simple hamburgers and fries.
 The “secret sauce” for McDonald’s is that they have developed a system that can turn inexperienced workers into producers of fast, consistent, great-tasting, and highly profitable burgers.
 The Mcdonald’s franchise knows where to locate their restaurants, how to design and build the building, how to staff, how to purchase, how to price, how to market – all the key steps in running a successful Mcdonald’s restaurant.

 Here is a fun video clip from the movie The Founder that shares how the McDonald brothers attempted to build a better business, not just a better burger.